aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v2.rst

 Normalization, Pooling operations, and many more.
 The VectorEngine is also highly parallelized, and can perform 2,500 floating points operations per cycle (10x speedup vs NeuronCore-v1).
-The NeuronCore-v2 ScalarEngine can handle various data-types, including cFP8, FP16, BF16, TF32, FP32, INT8, INT16 and INT32.
+The NeuronCore-v2 VectorEngine can handle various data-types, including cFP8, FP16, BF16, TF32, FP32, INT8, INT16 and INT32.

 The TensorEngine is based on a power-optimized systolic-array which is